 8. These are the most difficult years of your life, but you will never regret them.
 There is a light at the end of the tunnel.
 The tunnel itself can be dark and damaging, but you will make it out of there stronger than ever.

-“The Travelling Resident” is a physician who blogs at the self-titled site, The Travelling Resident.
+“The Traveling Resident” is a physician who blogs at the self-titled site, The Traveling Resident.